TETRA888/Profilometer/README.md

 ## <div align = "Center" > Figure 2.
 (Basic Schematic of the controller)
 </div>

-### Iteration #1 Basic Code for debugging the drivers and stepper motor:
+### Iteration #1 Basic Code for debugging the drivers and stepper motor

 ```cpp
 #include <AccelStepper.h>